fsoft-ailab/Data-Competition/README.md

 * Change relative paths to train and val images folder in `config/data_cfg.yaml` [file](config/data_cfg.yaml)

 * [train_cfg.yaml](config/train_cfg.yaml) where we set up the model during training.
-You should not change such parameters because it will result in incorrect results.
+You should not change such hyperparameters because it will result in incorrect results.
 The training results are saved in the `results/train/<version_name>`.
 * Run the script below to train the model.
 Specify particular name to identify your experiment:
 ```angular2html